A couple of years ago, when I was praying about the upcoming year and the Holy Spirit gave me the word, “Revolution”.

 Sometimes I walk into my kitchen in the morning, and the room is dark.

-Like the opening of my blinds in the morning, that word, “Revolution” opened the truth of Scripture straight into my heart.
+Like the opening of my blinds in the morning, the word, “Revolution” opened the truth of Scripture straight into my heart.

 It’s not that I hadn’t known it.